weynandk/info_threefold/docs/grid/peer2peer_storage_compute/use_cases/examples/jupyter/s3_server/s3_storage.md

 #### Requirements

 In order to be able to deploy this example deployment you will have to have the following components activated
-- the 3bot SDK, in the form of a local container with the SDK, or a grid based SDK container.
-Getting started instuctions are [here](https://github.com/threefoldfoundation/info_projectX/tree/development/doc/jumpscale_SDK)
+- the Jumpscale SDK, in the form of a local container with the SDK, or a grid based SDK container.
+Getting started instuctions are [here](/grid/peer2peer_storage_compute/general/jumpscale_SDK)
 - if you use a locally installed container with the 3bot SDK you need to have the wireguard software installed.
 Instructions to how to get his installed on your platform can be found [here](https://www.wireguard.com/install/)
-- capacity reservation are not free so you will need to have some ThreeFold Tokens (TFT) to play around with.
-Instructions to get tokens can be found [here](https://github.com/threefoldfoundation/info_projectX/blob/development/doc/jumpscale_SDK_information/payment/FreeTFT_testtoken.md)

 After following these install instructions you should end up having a local, working jumpscale SDK installed.
-You can work / connect to the installed SDK as described [here](https://github.com/threefoldfoundation/info_projectX/blob/development/doc/jumpscale_SDK/SDK_getting_started.md)
+You can work / connect to the installed SDK as described [here](/grid/peer2peer_storage_compute/general/jumpscale_SDK/SDK_getting_started.md)

 ### Overview
 The design a simple S3 archive solution we need to follow a few simple steps: